storacha/RFC/rfc/github-org-migration.md

     - A lib for globbing a bunch of files in a dir and returning that as an array of file objects.
     - It SHOULD be migrated.
 - [ ] [multipart-parser](https://github.com/web3-storage/multipart-parser)
     - A simple multipart/form-data parser to use with ReadableStreams.
-    - [ ] Check if this is being used.
+It's being used by a fair number of repos.
+See [here](https://github.com/search?q=org%3Aweb3-storage+multipart-parser&type=code).
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [example-image-gallery](https://github.com/web3-storage/example-image-gallery)